Pesticide BMPs for Turfgrass (lawns and golf courses)

-The Minnesota Department of Agriculture (MDA) recently adopted best management practices for turfgrass pesticides.
+The MDA adopted best management practices (BMPs) for turfgrass pesticides.
 The MDA and the University of Minnesota developed a set of core voluntary BMPs related to turfgrass pesticides.
 The purpose of these BMPs is to protect water resources, humans, and non-target organisms including pollinators.
-The BMPs were finalized based on comments received during a public comment period in the summer of 2017.
+The BMPs were finalized based on comments received during a public comment period.

 - BMPs for Turfgrass Pesticides (PDF)